pkdindustries/soulshack/README.md

 ## configuration

-soulshack can be configured using command line flags, environment variables, or personality configuration files. it uses viper to manage configuration settings.
+soulshack can be configured using command line flags, environment variables, or configuration files. it uses viper to manage configuration settings.

 ### flags
 ```